JacobOlin/MKS22X-FinalProject/README.md

 Use the WASD keys to move.
 Use X to attack with the sword.
-Use C to attack with the bow(when aquired).
+Use C to attack with the bow (when acquired).

 ## Dev Log